Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 There are three main areas of the island where the majority of hotels (and activities) are concentrated: Oranjestad, Palm Beach, and Eagle Beach.

-Best Hotel in Oranjestad – The Aruba Renaissance Resort
+Best Hotel in Oranjestad – The Renaissance Wind Creek Aruba Resort

-In the capital city of Oranjestad, the Aruba Renaissance Resort is the top choice for one big (and pink) reason – exclusive access to the resort’s private island, Renaissance Island.
+In the capital city of Oranjestad, the Renaissance Wind Creek Aruba Resort is the top choice for one big (and pink) reason – exclusive access to the resort’s private island, Renaissance Island.

 If you’ve seen the images of flamingos walking the beaches of Aruba and want to see them for yourself, you’ll have to book a room at the Renaissance.
-(In fact, even if you choose to stay at one of the beach resorts, spend your last few nights on Aruba here.
-Flamingo Beach is worth it and you can take advantage of their pre-departure testing!)
+(In fact, even if you choose to stay at one of the beach resorts, spend at least one night here.
+Flamingo Beach is worth it!)

 Flamingo Beach Aruba